-No one likes the thought of their pet undergoing surgery but there are certain problems that require surgical intervention for recovery.
-Anesthesia, surgical monitoring, and surgical techniques are very advanced to insure your pet's safety.
-In fact, it parallels that routinely used in human surgery.
+No one likes the thought of their pet undergoing surgery but there are certain problems that require surgical intervention.
+Anesthesia, surgical monitoring and surgical techniques are very advanced to insure your pet's safety.
+In fact, veterinary techniques parallel that routinely used in human surgery.

 All Pets receive a presurgical physical examination to determine health status.

 Presurgical screening is recommended to insure your pet's safety, and to diagnose any problems not readily apparent.
 These tests vary with the individual case and may include:

 - Complete Blood Counts